This painted heart suncatcher craft always brighten up our windows as we wrap up Winter and wait for Spring! Check out our homemade suncatcher paint!

 Create a fun DIY suncatcher craft!

 Allow the kids to paint all of the spaces within the hot glue template with the paint mixture.
 Once dry, cut the shape out and hang on the windows!
+On the other hand, if you want to replace your old windows and are looking for a reliable company, you can click here to know about their services.

 We made a few different designs, and there is really no messing these up!